tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Record Payload Protection

 The record protection functions translate a TLSPlaintext structure into a TLSCiphertext.
 The deprotection functions reverse the process.
-In TLS 1.3 as opposed to previous versions of TLS, all ciphers are modeled as "Authenticated Encryption with Additional Data" (AEAD) {{RFC5116}}.
+In TLS 1.3, as opposed to previous versions of TLS, all ciphers are modeled as "Authenticated Encryption with Additional Data" (AEAD) {{RFC5116}}.
-AEAD functions provide a unified encryption and authentication operation which turns plaintext into authenticated ciphertext and back again.
+AEAD functions provide an unified encryption and authentication operation which turns plaintext into authenticated ciphertext and back again.
 Each encrypted record consists of a plaintext header followed by an encrypted body, which itself contains a type and optional padding.